-We, our directors, our executive officers and FMC Corporation have agreed with the underwriters that, during the period beginning from the date of this prospectus and continuing to and including the date 180 days after the date of this prospectus, we generally will not offer, sell, contract to sell or otherwise dispose of any shares of our common stock without the prior written consent of Merrill Lynch & Co. on behalf of the underwriters.
+We, our directors, our executive officers and FMC Corporation have agreed with the underwriters that, subject to exceptions (including the distribution), during the period beginning from the date of this prospectus and continuing to and including the date 180 days after the date of this prospectus, we generally will not offer, sell, contract to sell or otherwise dispose of any shares of our common stock without the prior written consent of Merrill Lynch & Co. on behalf of the underwriters.
+Although it has no intent or understanding to do so, Merrill Lynch, in its sole discretion, may permit early release of the shares of our common stock subject to the restrictions detailed above prior to the expiration of the 180-day lockup period.
+Merrill Lynch has advised us that, prior to granting any early release of our common stock from the lockup, it would consider factors including need, market conditions, the performance of our common stock price, trading liquidity, prior trading habits of the requesting party and other relevant considerations.
+For more information relating to these restrictions, see "Underwriting."

-In connection with this offering, we will grant options to purchase approximately shares of our common stock.
-After this offering, we intend to file a registration statement on Form S-8 to register approximately shares of our common stock that are reserved for issuance or sale under our stock plans that we will adopt in connection with the offering, as described under "Management--Incentive Plans."
-Currently there are no outstanding options to purchase shares of our common stock.
-All shares of our common stock issuable upon exercise of options to be granted under our stock plans will be freely tradable upon effectiveness of the S-8 registration statement without restrictions under the Securities Act, except to the extent held by one of our affiliates (in which case they will be subject to the limitations of Rule 144 described above).
-In addition, we expect the registration statement on Form S-8 will register shares of our restricted stock that we will issue to replace all shares of FMC Corporation restricted stock held by our employees and a portion of the shares of FMC Corporation restricted stock held by our directors in connection with the offering.
+In connection with this offering, we will grant options to purchase approximately 2,250,000 shares of our common stock to selected employees and directors of our company.
+After this offering, we intend to file a registration statement on Form S-8 to register approximately 12,000,000 shares of our common stock that are reserved for issuance or sale under our stock plan, as described under "Management--Incentive Plans."
+Currently, there are no outstanding options to purchase shares of our common stock.
+All shares of our common stock issuable upon exercise of options to be granted under our stock plans will be freely tradable upon effectiveness of the registration statement on Form S-8 without restrictions under the Securities Act, except to the extent held by one of our affiliates (in which case they will be subject to the limitations of Rule 144 described above).
+We expect that the registration statement on Form S-8 will also register shares of our common stock issuable upon exercise of options to acquire our common stock that we expect to grant in replacement of all FMC Corporation options held by our employees and a portion of the FMC Corporation options held by our directors in connection with the distribution.
+See "Management--Treatment of FMC Corporation Options."
+In addition, we expect the registration statement on Form S-8 will register shares of our common stock issuable upon the lapse of restrictions on the grants of restricted stock made in replacement of all FMC Corporation restricted stock granted to our employees and to the Chairman of our Board of Directors in connection with this offering and all FMC Corporation restricted stock granted to employees of FMC Corporation whom we hire as of the distribution date and a portion of the FMC Corporation restricted stock granted to our non-employee directors, other than the Chairman of our Board of Directors, in connection with the distribution.
 The terms of our restricted stock are limited by the terms of our stock plan.
-See "Management--Treatment of FMC Corporation Restricted Stock" and "Management--Incentive Plans--The Stock Plan."
+See "Management--Treatment of FMC Corporation Restricted Stock" and "Management -- Incentive Plans -- The Stock Plan."